 A native of Arizona, Ray received his Bachelor of Arts in Political Science from the University of Arizona, where he served as Student Body President and on the Arizona Alumni Association Board.

-Member Services Manager
+Administrative Services Manager

-Stephanie Rogers, Member Services Manager, NPHI
+Stephanie Rogers, Administrative Services Manager, NPHI

 Sarah holds a B.A. in International Studies with concentrations in Economics, Spanish and Anthropology from Michigan State University.